ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 105 minutes.
 I watched 4 episodes from this series on Illustrator, then I read 3 chapters from YDKJS, book 3.
 Only one chapter to go in book 3.

 **Thoughts**: Thinking I should start working on my own project.
 I'm planning on waiting till tomorrow to decide because if I get into a ChingU cohort then I might have a project to work on.
 Until tomorrow!

+### Day 33: March 10th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Read the last chapter of YDKJS Book 3.
+Also signed up for Lambda free online mini-boot camp.

+**Thoughts**: Excited to learn more Javascript and also hoping to get into Chingu cohort starting on March 17th.